 About the Cardiac Cellular Systems laboratory

 Heart failure is a leading cause of mortality worldwide.
-Resulting from a wide range of etiologies, heart failure is characterized by deleterious cardiac remodeling and decline in heart function, ultimately leading to organ failure and death.
+Resulting from a wide range of etiologies, heart failure is characterised by deleterious cardiac remodeling and decline in heart function, ultimately leading to organ failure and death.
 Currently there are no effective treatments for heart failure, and fundamental questions remain unanswered regarding the ways in which cardiac remodeling occurs and how it may be reversed.

 Until recently the cellular composition of the heart was poorly defined.
 Using advanced genetic, flow cytometric and single cell transcriptomic approaches, our lab has shed new light on the cellular constituents of the heart by demonstrating that the heart is comprised of a complex and diverse ecosystem of non-myocytes (Figure 1: Skelly et al. 2018, Pinto et al. 2016, Pinto et al. 2012).
 Based on these discoveries, new avenues of cardiovascular research involving the targeting and manipulation of specific cell types and networks are now possible.
 Today, virtually nothing is known about how the ecosystem of non-myocytes in the heart operate as a cell network.